George F. Edmunds: 1886 re-election

-When the election drew closer, newspapers covering the race became either increasingly supportive or opposing towards Edmunds.
-The Vermont Watchman, which was noted for defending his stance on Blaine in 1884, turned the other direction and harshly attacked Edmunds.
-A number of smaller papers split, and the Burlington Free Press affirmed its support for the incumbent senator.
+When the 1886 US Senate election drew closer, newspapers covering the race became either increasingly pro or anti Edmunds.
+The Vermont Watchman, which was noted for defending his stance on Blaine in 1884, changed direction and harshly attacked Edmunds.
+A number of smaller papers split, and the Burlington Free Press affirmed its support for Edmunds.

-Blaine himself held a strong contempt for Edmunds, and many of the former's supporters likely financed the movement to oust him.
-Despite such a fierce effort, Edmunds ultimately retained his seat when the state legislature soundly re-elected him.
+Blaine had strong contempt for Edmunds, and Blaine supporters likely financed the movement to oust Edmunds.
+Despite Blaine's efforts, Edmunds easily retained his seat, winning reelection with 227 votes to 29 for Democrat W. H. H. Bingham and 8 anti-Edmunds protest votes for Republican Wheelock G. Veazey.

 At Arthur's funeral in 1886, Edmunds extended his hand to Blaine.
 Blaine, recalling the 1884 campaign, refused to shake it.

 Senate resignation, retirement and death

 Edmunds resigned from the Senate in 1891 in order to start a law practice in Philadelphia, Pennsylvania.

 He later retired to Pasadena, California, where he died on February 27, 1919.
 He was buried at Green Mount Cemetery in Burlington, Vermont.